Mandibular fracture: Fixation

 Simple fractures are usually treated with closed reduction and indirect skeletal fixation, more commonly referred to as maxillo-mandibular fixation (MMF).
 The closed reduction is explained above.
 The indirect skeletal fixation is accomplished by placing an arch bar, secured to the teeth on the maxillary and mandibular dentition, then securing the top and bottom arch bars with wire loops.

 Many alternatives exist to secure the maxillary and mandibular dentition including resin bonded arch bars, Ivy loops (small eyelets of wires), orthodontic bands and MMF bone screws where titanium screws with holes in the head of them are screwed into the basal bone of the jaws then secured with wire.

+In the event of choking or vomiting, mandibular fracture patients being treated with wire fixation may be recommended to use a wire cutter to cut through the wire and allow their mouth to open.

 Closed reduction with direct skeletal fixation follows the same premise as MMF except that wires are passed through the skin and around the bottom jaw in the mandibule and through the piriform rim or zygomatic buttresses of the maxilla then joined to secure the jaws.
 The option is sometimes used when a patient is edentulous (has no teeth) and rigid internal fixation cannot be used.

 Open reduction with direct skeletal fixation allows the bones to be directly mandibulated through an incision so that the fractured ends meet, then they can be secured together either rigidly (with screws or plates and screws) or non-rigidly (with transosseous wires).
 There are a multitude of various plate and screw combinations including compression plates, non-compression plates, lag-screws, mini-plates and biodegradable plates.

 External fixation, which can be used with either open or closed reduction uses a pin system, where long screws are passed through the skin and into either side of a fracture segment (typically 2 pins per side) then secured in place using an external fixator.
 This is a more common approach when the bone is heavily comminuted (shattered into small pieces, for instance in a bullet wound) and when the bone is infected (osteomyelitis).

 Regardless of the method of fixation, the bone need to remain relatively stable for a period of 3–6 weeks.
 On average, the bone gains 80% of its strength by 3 weeks and 90% of it by 4 weeks.
 There is great variation depending on the severity of injury, health of the wound, and age of the patient.